Insurance Litigation and Work Product: Obtaining or Protecting Documents in Coverage and Bad Faith Claims

 Recording of a 90-minute CLE webinar with Q&A

-This program will provide insurance counsel with a thorough examination of the scope of the work product doctrine in general and how it arises in the insurance coverage and bad faith litigation context in particular.
-The panel will review relevant case law guidance and best practices for resolving these discovery disputes.
+This CLE webinar will provide insurance counsel with a thorough examination of the scope of the work product doctrine and how it arises in the insurance coverage and bad faith litigation context.
+The panel will review case law guidance and best practices for resolving these discovery disputes.

-- Prepared in anticipation of litigation or in the ordinary course of business?
+- Prepared in anticipation of litigation or the ordinary course of business?

-Application of work product doctrine in context of insurance coverage and bad faith litigation
+- Application of work product doctrine in the context of insurance coverage and bad faith litigation

 - Claims and underwriting files